A trip to Kyoto via the Shinkansen!

 Then again, the thought of the construction work left me in awe.

-Alas!
+Yes!
 I made it back to the train station.
 Wanted to hop by Tofukuji Temple along the way to Kyoto station but I gave it a miss due to the time loss at getting lost in Fushimi Inari-taisha.

 Switched to a bus to my next destination.